PopovMP/config-json/README.md

 **config-json** must be initialized with the path to the folder, which contains the config files.
 It is a good idea to set the base path relative to `__dirname`.

+You have to initialize the config lib only once.
+It is best to do it in the application main script `index.js` or `app.js`.

 **config-json** reads two files: `config.json` and `config-local.json`.
 The first file must exist.
 The second one is optional.